 How to move data from MySQL to BigQuery?

-There are two methods that can help you migrate data:
+There are two methods that can help you replicate data from MySQL to BigQuery:

 Method 1: A ready to use Data Integration Platform like Hevo (7 Days Free Trial).